Ski-to-Sea

 You can peruse all the results.
 You can scroll down to find me at place 201 in 2019…

 If you are interested in entering the race and looking for a team, check out this message board (part of the Ski-to-Sea site).
+There are still a couple of possible openings listed as of May 18.

 Pete on arguably the worst downhill.
 Click on the picture to see others and a better view of the conditions of the trail.
 There are eight pages – fast at the front, slower at the back 🙂